fickas/crab_project/findings-27e.md

 ## What I Did

 I extracted each polygon's footprint on the 2021 ortho and generated per-polygon chips showing the bank context.
-Chips are available here: [link].
+Chips are available in the shape_chips folder in this repository.

 Two quantitative notes: